 Care Coordination is an overarching strategy that contains several key OeHI projects, including the Colorado Social Health Information Exchange (CoSHIE), provider directory, and community resource inventory projects.
-The purpose of this work is to strengthen care coordination by quickly connecting people to the services they need to bring about a healthier, more equitable Colorado for all.
+The purpose of this work is to guickly connect people to the services they need to bring about a healthier Colorado for all.